 According to an article on salary.com, if you were to put a dollar value on all the things a typical stay-at-home mother does for her family, that household salary in 2019 is $178,201.
 (If your children are grown, the same risk may apply for the “free” services you are providing regularly for aging parents.)

 Financial Confidence comes from planning ahead

 Knowing where replacement income will come from, where records are stored and how to access them, who has power of attorney, keeping beneficiaries current—these are the basics that may bring financial confidence.
 Having back up strategies in place now for whatever is keeping you up at night is well worth the effort.

 Of course every person's situation is different and your financial plans need to reflect your specific situation.
 To help you gain confidence, I’d suggest an annual review of the “What Keeps You Up at Night” checklist in our 'Basic Financial Toolkit' with your spouse or partner, and your financial advisor.

-Christina Ubl, CFP® CDFA® at Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Christina Ubl, CFP® CDFA® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 Clute Wealth Management and LPL are separate entities.
-Securities offered through LPL Financial.
+Securities and advisory services offered through LPL Financial, a registered investment advisor.
 Member FINRA/SIPC.
 The opinions voiced in this material are for general information only and not intended to provide specific advice or recommendations.